watatomo/tomoya.moe/_posts/idol_story/wataru/animal_presentation.md

 <Bubble character="Tomoya">

 Do your best, Daikichi.
-If you get first place, you'll get this gourmet beef jerky♪
+If you get first place, you'll get this gourmet beef <span className="hold">jerky♪</span>

 </Bubble>